VirtoCommerce/vc-module-inventory/docs/manage-fullfilment.md

 # Manage Fulfillment Centers

-VC Inventroy Module allows managing multiple fulfillment centers.
+VC Inventory Module allows managing multiple fulfillment centers.
 In order to access the list of fulfillment centers, the user should select More->Catalog-> Categories & Items-> Item details-> Inventory widget.

 ![Fulfillment Centers](media/screen-fulfillment-centers-list.png)

 ## View And Edit Fulfillment Center Details

-In order to view the details of a specific fulfillment center and edit it, the user should click the 'Manage Fulfillment Centers' button as seen on the screenshot bellow:
+In order to view the details of a specific fulfillment center and edit it, the user should click the 'Manage Fulfillment Centers' button as seen on the screenshot below:

 ![Manage Fulfillment](media/screen-manage-centers-button.png)